Elorth-HC/hardchip-localization/README.md

 * Maintain the file structure exactly as provided
 * Do not add or remove any key

+#### Guidelines
+Where to draw the line, whether there needs to be a translation or not:
+- Name like "HCDrive" or something that feels like a name, no translation.
+- Technical words that have minimal usage in the current language.
+Example "MOS", or MOSFET, is an English acronym that is used across all languages.
+- Widely known technical words like "transistor", widely translated in all languages, should be translated as well.
+- Terminal commands are not to be translated.
+Examples "status", "reboot", and all other command lines.
+- Terminal outputs are to be translated (while still applying other rules like widely known words and such)

 ## 📁 File Structure

 The localization files in this repository are **ResX** (Resource Exchange) files.
 These files contain all the text strings used throughout the game in all languages.